franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/popup3.png' width='200'>

-With `popupModifier - mbSendPopupKey` only 'Send Windows' pops up:
+With `popupModifier - mbSendPopupKey` the menu 'Send Windows' pops up:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/popup2.png' width='330'>

-Likewise, with `popupModifier - mbGetPopupKey` only 'Get Windows' pops up:
+Likewise, with `popupModifier - mbGetPopupKey` 'Get Windows' pops up:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/popup1.png' width='330'>

-Likewise, with `popupModifier - mbSwapPopupKey` only the submenu for swapping windows pops up:
+Likewise, with `popupModifier - mbSwapPopupKey` the menu for swapping two windows pops up:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/popup_menu_swap.png' width='400'>

-If you set any of the four keys for the according popup menus to `nil` (or don't include them in your `init.lua` to begin with), consequently they are not available. `popupModifier` needs to be set for either of the popup menus to be shown.
+If you set any of the four keys for the according popup menus to `nil` (or don't include them in your `init.lua` in the first place), consequently they are not available. `popupModifier` needs to be set for either of the popup menus to be shown.

 ## Advanced Menu Features
 For advanced users it is possible to use modifier keys to unlock additional menu features.
-Below you can see the default modifiers; as usual you don't need to add these lines to your `init.lua` unless you want to make changes:
+Below you can see the default modifiers and their functions; as usual you don't need to add these lines to your `init.lua` unless you want to make changes:

 ```lua
   -- menu: modifier keys to unlock additional features